Frequently asked questions about

 If you’re in need of health insurance coverage in South Dakota and open enrollment for ACA-compliance plans (November 1 – January 15) has ended, check if you are eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.

-If you’re eligible to enroll in an ACA-compliant plan, you can visit the healthcare.gov website to apply.
+If you’re eligible to enroll in an ACA-compliant plan, you can visit the South Dakota exchange/marketplace (HealthCare.gov) to apply.
 These plans are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).

 An agent or broker can provide information on coverage options and costs for short-term health insurance and determine which will policies best fit your needs.
-Some things to keep in mind are the allowable plan durations (South Dakota’s insurers generally cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.
+Some things to keep in mind are the allowable plan durations (some of South Dakota’s insurers generally cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

 Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limitations on services such as inpatient care, surgery, etc. (in addition to the plan’s overall benefit maximum).